transloadit/uppy/README.md

 Having no JavaScript beats having a lot of it, so that’s a fair question!
 Running an uploading & encoding business for ten years though we found that in cases, the file input leaves some to be desired:

 - We received complaints about broken uploads and found that resumable uploads are important, especially for big files and to be inclusive towards people on poorer connections (we also launched [tus.io](https://tus.io) to attack that problem).
-Uppy uploads can survive network outages and browser crashes or accidental navigate-aways.
+Uppy uploads can survive network outages and browser crashes or accidental navigate-aways
-- Uppy supports editing meta information before uploading (and e.g. cropping is planned).
+- Uppy supports editing meta information before uploading (and e.g. cropping is planned)
 - There’s the situation where people are using their mobile devices and want to upload on the go, but they have their picture on Instagram, files in Dropbox or just a plain file URL from anywhere on the open web.
-Uppy allows to pick files from those and push it to the destination without downloading it to your mobile device first.
+Uppy allows to pick files from those and push it to the destination without downloading it to your mobile device first
-- Accurate upload progress reporting is an issue on many platforms.
+- Accurate upload progress reporting is an issue on many platforms
-- Some file validation — size, type, number of files — can be done on the client with Uppy.
+- Some file validation — size, type, number of files — can be done on the client with Uppy
 - Uppy integrates webcam support, in case your users want to upload a picture/video/audio that does not exist yet :)
 - A larger drag and drop surface can be pleasant to work with.
-Some people also like that you can control the styling, language, etc.
+Some people also like that you can control the styling, language, etc
 - Uppy is aware of encoding backends.
 Often after an upload, the server needs to rotate, detect faces, optimize for iPad, or what have you.
-Uppy can track progress of this and report back to the user in different ways.
+Uppy can track progress of this and report back to the user in different ways
-- Sometimes you might want your uploads to happen while you continue to interact on the same single page.
+- Sometimes you might want your uploads to happen while you continue to interact on the same single page

 Not all apps need all of these features.
 An `<input type="file">` is fine in many situations.
 But these were a few things that our customers hit / asked about enough to spark us to develop Uppy.